 Back to School, Back to Clemson

-Even with school back in session, there is still plenty of beautiful weather to enjoy here.
-Get the family together for some pool time, grab some dinner at Traditions on the Lake, or gather around the fire pit for a bonding session before the kids go back to the dorms.
+School may almost be back in session, but it is still summer - and it is hot!
+Get the family together for some pool time, grab some dinner on the patio at Traditions on the Lake, or gather around the fire pit for a bonding session before the kids go back to the dorms.

 Feel like exploring Lake Hartwell or the areas around campus?
 Check out some of Clemson’s offerings: